david-lebl/scala-project-style-guide/docs/ERROR_MODELING_GUIDE.md

     override def getCause: Throwable = cause  // Preserve original cause
 ```

+The important part when extending `NoStackTrace` is to override getMessage, otherwise when not handled,
+the default logging will not contain any message.
+More info here: [extending-scala-case-class-with-nostacktrace-leads-to-unexpected-tostring-behaviour](https://blog.ssanj.net/posts/2022-07-20-extending-scala-case-class-with-nostacktrace-leads-to-unexpected-tostring-behaviour.html)

 **Benefits**:
 - ✅ IS-A Throwable (can be used anywhere Throwable is needed)
 - ✅ No stack trace overhead (`NoStackTrace`)
 - ✅ Works with logging frameworks
 - ✅ Can preserve underlying cause
+- ⚠️ User is not forced by the API to handle each error

 **Usage**:
 ```scala